hy2287/nyu-cloud-finalproj-backend/README.md

 - Need to map players to team (we want only active players)
 - Need to download & store players' photos in S3.
 The most popular 30~50 will suffice.
 - Expose /GET photo (params: fullname="") which returns the S3Url for the photo of a specific player.
 The frontend will need it.
-4. Front end (assigned to Dhruvin)
+3. Front end (assigned to Dhruvin)
 - Frontend integrate AWS Cognito for login/signup (assigned to Dhruvin.
 Half-way done, contact Mark for more details)
 - Mark has already written some code for the frontend in React.
 Check the front-end github repo for reference.
+4. Design email message for user subscription (assigned to ?)
+- We have the json result from GET /playerv2 but need to translate that into human readable paragraphs before publishing via SNS.
+- See LF3

 ## Features
 - Top 3 most liked players of the day/month